Dbz/rails_events/README.md

 # rails_events

-Add Backbone style events without using the whole framework
+Add Backbone style events without using the whole framework.
+This will provide a bare bones front-end framework for developing Rails applications with Javascript or CoffeeScript.
+This will increase the speed of all event based development and creation of dynamic content.

 ## Set up